C23-PR556-SkinMate/skinmate-backend-api/docs/profile.md

 * Notes:
     * The response is a JSON object with a `success` field indicating the success or failure of the request.
-    * The data field contains the requested user profile with it's `displayName` and `description`
+    * The data field contains the requested user profile with it's `displayName`, `description`, and other data.

 ## Set Profile